 What types of content do marketers use in their social media marketing?
 Original written content comprised 70% of the total, said Social Media Examiner; original visual assets, like infographics, made up 71%; original videos 57%; and original audio 10%.

-In addition, according to Social Media Examiner, nearly two-thirds of marketers expected to increase their time and budget allocated to social media marketing for 2016.
+In addition, according to Social Media Examiner, nearly two-thirds of marketers expected to increase their time and budget allocated to social media marketing.

 As for time commitment, more than 80% of marketers increased their organic site traffic with a only six hours per week commitment to social media marketing.
 (Source: Social Media Examiner)